abridged/collabland-dev/common-reference-docs/2-local-development-setup/6-setup-the-wallet-connection-repository.md

 npm run start
 ```

 If all good then wallet connection UI will come up but with one error which is just on local and can be ignored.

 ![Wallet Error](imgs/wallet-error.png)

 Just cross this error and main UI will load.

-## Possible errors & solutions in building the project:
+## Possible errors & solutions in building the project

 - missing node-pre-gyp
 - Memory Limitations when building collab-connect
 - Arm vs Intel OS architecture (M1 specific issue)
 - AWS Amplify deployment issue

 ```bash
 git clone git@github.com:abridged/collabland-connect.git